James Stewart: Acting style and screen persona

 According to biographer Scott Eyman, Stewart was an instinctive actor.
 He was natural and at ease in front of the camera, despite his shy off-screen personality.
 In line with his natural and conversational acting style, Stewart's co-stars found him easy to work with, as he was willing to improvise around any situation that arose while filming.
 Later in his career, Stewart began to resent his reputation of having a "natural" acting technique.
-He asserted that there wasn't anything natural about standing on a sound stage in front of lights and cameras while acting out a scene.
+He asserted that there was not anything natural about standing on a sound stage in front of lights and cameras while acting out a scene.

 Stewart had established early in his career that he was proficient at communicating personality and character nuances through his performances alone.
 He used an "inside-out" acting technique, preferring to represent the character without accents, makeup, and props.
 Additionally, he tended to act with his body, not only with his voice and face; for example, in Harvey, Stewart portrays the main character's age and loneliness by slightly hunching down.
 He was also known for his pauses that had the ability to hold the audience's attention.
 Film critic Geoffrey O'Brien related that Stewart's "stammering pauses" created anxious space for the audience, leaving them in anticipation for the scene which Stewart took his time leading up to.

 Stewart himself claimed to dislike his earlier film performances, saying he was "all hands and feet", adding that he "didn't seem to know what to do with either".
 He mentioned that even though he did not always like his performances, he would not get discouraged.
 He said, "But I always tried, and if the script wasn't too good, well, then, I just tried a little bit harder.
 I hope, though, not so hard that it shows."
 Former co-star Kim Novak stated of his acting style that for emotional scenes, he would access emotions deep inside of him and would take time to wind down after the scene ended.
 He could not turn it off immediately after the director yelled cut.